naimoon6450/moonblogs/content/posts/understanding-k8s-qos.md

 ## Overview

-My recent on-call shift was quite the rollercoaster, but I came out of it with many learnings (as usual).
-One particularly interesting incident was resolved by updating our __Quality of Service__ configuration for the impacted deployment to __Burstable__.
+My recent on-call shift was quite the rollercoaster, but yielded valuable insights as usual.
+One particularly interesting incident was resolved by modifying our __Quality of Service__ configuration for the impacted application pods to __Burstable__.

 What does that mean?
 Well that's what I'm hoping to address in this writeup as well as better grok it myself.